 A town Marshal, despite the disagreements of his newlywed bride and the townspeople around him, must face a gang of deadly killers alone at high noon when the gang leader, an outlaw he sent up years ago, arrives on the noon train.

-On the day he gets married and hangs up his badge, lawman Will Kane is told that a man he sent to prison years before, Frank Miller, is returning on the noon train to exact his revenge.
+On the day he gets married and hangs up his badge, Marshal Will Kane is told that a man he sent to prison years before, Frank Miller, is returning on the noon train to exact his revenge.
 Having initially decided to leave with his new spouse, Will decides he must go back and face Miller.
 However, when he seeks the help of the townspeople he has protected for so long, they turn their backs on him.
-It seems Kane may have to face Miller alone, as well as the rest of Miller's gang, who are waiting for him at the station...Written by
+It seems Kane may have to face Miller alone, as well as the rest of Miller's gang, who are waiting for him at the station.Written by

 126 of 171 people found this review helpful.

 Was this review helpful to you?